 The occasion on which all who are in the tombs hear his voice and come out is the second resurrection, not the first.
 Then those who have done good will rise to eternal life.

 This was before Christ came into the world, and it applied to all who sought to live by the light God gave them.
-While in absolute terms ‘no one living is righteous before him’ (Ps 143:2), for ‘all men have sinned and fall short of the glory of God’ (Rom 3:23, 5:12), Psalms and Proverbs abound with references to the righteous.
+While in absolute terms ‘no one living is righteous before him’ (Ps 143:2), for ‘all have sinned and fall short of the glory of God’ (Rom 3:23, 5:12), Psalms and Proverbs abound with references to the righteous.
 Job knew that he had a Redeemer, and that at the last, in his own flesh, he would see God (Job 19:25-27).
+Simeon also knew.
 Zacchaeus was saved because he met Jesus and repented, even though Jesus had not yet paid for his sins.
-In the case of righteous Simeon, it was enough simply to see him.
-Those accounted righteous are made perfect at the resurrection (Heb 12:23).

 In the Old Testament, God’s saving of a person or family in this life was an indication that he would save them also at the resurrection.
-Those saved included Rahab the prostitute, Naaman the Syrian and, when Nebuchadrezzar brought God’s wrath on Judah, the daughters of Jonadab and the country’s poorest people (Jer 35:18f, 39:10).
-When Jonah, a man from an insignificant town in northern Israel, prophesied to Nineveh that the city would be overthrown, he performed no sign to testify that he came from God.
-Yet God considered his message sufficient; and the Ninevites indeed repented.
+Those saved included Rahab the prostitute, Naaman the Syrian and, when Nebuchadrezzar brought God’s wrath on Judah, the daughters of Jonadab and the country’s poorest (Jer 35:18f, 39:10).
+When Jonah, a man from an insignificant town in northern Israel, prophesied to Nineveh that it would be overthrown, he performed no sign to testify that he came from God.
+Yet God considered his message sufficient; and the Ninevites repented.
 So he reversed his decision, and not only for this life.
 Jesus told his hearers, “The men of Nineveh will rise up at the judgement with this generation and condemn it, for they repented at the preaching of Jonah – and see, something greater than Jonah is here” (Matt 12:41).
-Even many from the land of Sodom and Gomorrah would receive mercy, despite being judged in the flesh (Matt 10:15; Ezek 16:53, I Pet 4:6).
+Even many from the land of Sodom and Gomorrah will receive mercy, despite being judged in the flesh (Ezek 16:53, I Pet 4:6).

 The gospel is good news, because it makes known the truth that God is good, and he has mercy on those who acknowledge their sin and repent.
-It is only bad news for those who say, “Let us drink and be merry, for tomorrow we die,” who have heard and rejected the word of life, who are materially rich (for though they have more, they give less), who appear to be godly but shun the Holy Spirit, who are defiled by persistent fornication, homosexual relations, dishonouring of parents, occultism, hatred, jealousy, ingratitude, fits of anger, deceit, blasphemy, thieving, covetousness.
+It is only bad news for those who say, “Let us drink and be merry, for tomorrow we die,” who have heard and rejected the word of life, who are materially rich (for though they have more, they give less), who appear to be godly but shun the Holy Spirit, who are defiled by persistent fornication, homosexual relations, dishonouring of parents, occultism, hatred, jealousy, ingratitude, fits of anger, deceit, blasphemy, stealing, covetousness.
 It is only bad news for those who live by a moral law of their own making, opposed to God’s law.
 The charge sheet includes most people in the West.
 Much is expected of those who have been given much.
-Some say, “Prove to me that God exists and I will believe,” not seeing that they would not believe in him even if someone came to them from the dead.
+Some say, “Prove to me that God exists and I will believe,” not seeing that even if someone came to them from the dead they would not believe.
 Or must he raise someone from the dead in every generation in order to answer that challenge?
 They are under judgement and in no position to make demands.
 The onus is on them to seek him, not on God to show himself.
 There has never been an age that had more proof of God.

 the LORD opens the eyes of the blind;